 - Sheet metal that has been coiled

-often has a resulting curve or ripples that can quickly be removed.
+often has a resulting curve or ripples that can easily be removed.

-A rolling pin, large diameter (2 inch +) wooden dowel or section
+A rolling pin, large diameter wooden dowel or section of plastic

-of plastic pipe can be rolled across the face of the metal while
+pipe can be rolled across the face of the metal while it is lying

-the flip side, repeating as necessary, to flatten the metal.
+repeating as necessary, to flatten the metal.
+Large diameter

 good first step in forming sheet metal into a three dimensional